sewerus/grismo/README.md

 The problem of isomorphism resolution of two graphs belongs to the NP class, but has not yet been shown to be NP-complete.
 On the other hand, there are no known deterministic, probabilistic or quantum polynomial algorithms solving this problem.
 It is also not known whether the problem belongs to the co-NP class (complementary complexity class for NP decision problems).

 ## Description of the methods

 This chapter describes 5 methods for solving the problem of graph isomorphism, which will be investigated later in this work.

 ### Brutal Method

-In this method, for the graph $B$, all possible other graphs resulting from the change of the order of its vertices are generated.
+In this method, for the graph *B*, all possible other graphs resulting from the change of the order of its vertices are generated.

-For $n$ vertices there is $n!$ possible ways to arrange them in order.
-For each graph resulting from the rearrangements of the vertices of the graph $B$, a comparison is made with the graph $A$ by comparing all neighbor relations in the adjacency matrix.
-The adjacency matrix is a square matrix with dimensions $n \times n$, so comparing two matrices has a square complexity.
+For *n* vertices there is *n!* possible ways to arrange them in order.
+For each graph resulting from the rearrangements of the vertices of the graph *B*, a comparison is made with the graph *A* by comparing all neighbor relations in the adjacency matrix.
+The adjacency matrix is a square matrix with dimensions *n \times n*, so comparing two matrices has a square complexity.
-Hence the computational complexity of the whole method is $O (n! \cdot n^2)$.
+Hence the computational complexity of the whole method is *O (n! \cdot n^2)*.

-The creation of each vertex permutation is done vertex by vertex, i.e. the first vertex from the $n$ unused vertices is drawn first, then the second from the $n-1$ unused vertices until all vertices are used.
+The creation of each vertex permutation is done vertex by vertex, i.e. the first vertex from the *n* unused vertices is drawn first, then the second from the *n-1* unused vertices until all vertices are used.

 After each drawn vertex, a subgraph of the original graph is obtained.
 For example: after drawing only 5 vertices out of 10, we get a subgraph consisting of only 5 vertices.